offbynull/watchdog/README.md

 ### Watching I/O

 Instrumented methods can also take into account blocking I/O. The usage pattern for this is simple: use ```Watchdog.watchBlocking()``` to watch a I/O resource and ```Watchdog.unwatchBlocking()``` to unwatch it.
-If the watchdog times out, the resource gets closed based on the logic you supply.
+If the watchdog timer elapses, the resource gets closed based on the logic you supply.
 For example...

 ```java
 BlockingInterrupter fisInterrupter = null;